RomanPilyushin/Mind/The Past Perfect Tense (das Plusquamperfekt).md

 In summary, _das Plusquamperfekt_ is a crucial tense for describing actions that occurred before other past actions.
 It adds depth to storytelling and clarity to the sequence of events in the past.

 ### Dartmouth

 #### The Past Perfect Tense in English

-The past perfect tense describes events or situations that precede another point in the past that has been established through the [the present perfect](https://germanstudiesdepartmenaluser.host.dartmouth.edu/Perfect/Perfect.html) or the [simple past.](https://germanstudiesdepartmenaluser.host.dartmouth.edu/SimplePast/SimplePast.html)
+The past perfect tense describes events or situations that precede another point in the past that has been established through the [the [[The Present Perfect Tense (das Perfekt)|present perfect]]](https://germanstudiesdepartmenaluser.host.dartmouth.edu/Perfect/Perfect.html) or the [[[The Simple Past or Imperfect Tense (das Präteritum)|simple past]].](https://germanstudiesdepartmenaluser.host.dartmouth.edu/SimplePast/SimplePast.html)

 English creates this tense with a past participle and, as the name suggests, with the auxiliary verb, "to have," conjugated in its past-tense forms: